You Don't Need Calorie Deficit Diet to Lose Weight

 When you consume processed carbs, they are quickly converted into sugar in the body which causes an immediate spike in insulin levels.
 Insulin is a fat storage hormone that directs your cells to pull in calories from the bloodstream.
 This makes you feel hungry, even though you have just eaten.
 As a result, you’ll crave more processed carbs.
 This sets up a cycle of eating, feeling hungry and refeeding that is the underlying reason that most people are overweight.

 Fats, like carbohydrates, are excellent energy providers.
 A gram of fat contains 9 calories, whereas one gram of carbohydrate provides only 4 calories (proteins also contain 4 calories).
 There are three main types of fat:

 - Unsaturated Fats: These fats are mainly found in fish and some plant products.
 Some contain the essential fatty acids Omega-3, which is vital for good health.

 - Saturated Fats: These fats are found in animal products such as meat, lard, butter, cheese, and cream.
 Eating large amounts of this type of fat can cause diseases such as heart disease, cancer, and diabetes.

 - Trans fats: These fats are found in some margarine and processed foods.
 Although trans fats extend the life of foods, many experts believe they are unhealthy.

 Because they contain more than twice as many calories as proteins and carbohydrates, many calorie counters cut way back on their fat content.
 However, healthy fats have been shown to be an ally in the fight to defeat body fat.
 Unlike processed carbs, fats will not cause a spike in insulin levels.

-Studies have shown that people who follow a diet high in healthy fats, such as the Mediterranean Diet, lose more weight, and keep it off, than those on low fat, high carb diet.
+Studies have shown that people who follow a diet high in healthy fats, such as the Mediterranean Diet or the Keto Diet, lose more weight, and keep it off, than those on low fat, high carb diet.

 Is Calorie Counting Counter-Productive?